 I created a queer-friendly, cozy, supportive corner of the internet where we don't take ourselves too seriously.
-Our branding is bright, friendly and based around ginger cats, who are not known for being particularly smart but are certainly very affectionate.
-Read full story here.
+Our branding is bright, friendly, and based around ginger cats, who are not known for being particularly smart but are certainly very affectionate.

 Outback Futures Supporting Rural & Remote Communities With Telehealth

-Outback Futures seeks to address the gaps in mental health and wellbeing services provided to rural and remote Australian communities.
+Outback Futures seeks to address the gaps in mental health and well-being services provided to rural and remote communities.
 Video connection allows the Outback Futures team to continue connection and therapy between in-person consultations.
-Telehealth is a fundamental part of their service delivery and is effectively contributing to significant changes in mental health and wellbeing outcomes across Asutralia's outback.
+Telehealth is a fundamental part of their service delivery and is effectively contributing to significant changes in mental health and well-being outcomes across Australia's outback.

 Reimagining Aged Care with Zoë Callister-Hakewill from Dr's On Call

-Dr Andrew Baird, GP and telehealth advocate, spoke to Coviu about his experience with video consultations over the past 12 months.
-Dr Baird has achieved a 0% no show rate for his telehealth appointments, and patients absolutely love the flexibility it provides.
+Dr Andrew Baird, doctor and telehealth advocate, spoke to Coviu about his experience with video consultations over the past 12 months.
+Dr Baird has achieved a 0% no-show rate for his telehealth appointments, and patients absolutely love the flexibility it provides.
 One notable benefit Andrew identified, is the ability to build rapport with patients remotely, particularly by being introduced to their various family pets!

-Telehealth has opened up doors we didn’t even realise existed!
+Telehealth has Opened up Doors we didn’t even Realize Existed!

-Alana Maley-Berg is a Psychologist, CEO and Founder of One Central health in Perth, WA.
-One Central Health provides a range of allied health and paediatric services such as psychology, speech therapy, occupational therapy, counselling, autism assessments, dietetics and more.
-Alana and her clinic initially transitioned to video telehealth during COVID-19, when staff and clients fell in love with its simplicity, convenience and ability to achieve excellent outcomes!
+Alana Maley-Berg is a Psychologist, CEO, and Founder of One Central health in Perth, Australia.
+One Central Health provides a range of integrative health and pediatric services such as psychology, speech therapy, occupational therapy, counseling, autism assessments, dietetics, and more.
+Alana and her clinic initially transitioned to video telehealth during COVID-19, when staff and clients fell in love with its simplicity, convenience, and ability to achieve excellent outcomes!

-Amanda Clark is an Advanced Accredited Practising Dietitian and Director of Great Ideas in Nutrition, located in Tweed Heads, NSW.
+Amanda Clark is an Advanced Accredited Practising Dietitian and Director of Great Ideas in Nutrition, located in Tweed Heads, NSW, Australia.
 Her clinic has always offered telephone consultations, but she says that 'taking up Coviu at the start of COVID was magic'.
 The visual component of their services is perfect for telehealth and nothing is better than hearing a client in a Coviu call say "I see exactly what you mean".
 Telehealth has expanded Amanda's clientele.
-She has picked up clients in Darwin, Melbourne, Sydney and rural areas, all of whom appreciate the accessibility of online video consultations.
+She has picked up clients in Darwin, Melbourne, Sydney, and rural areas across Australia, all of whom appreciate the accessibility of online video consultations.

-Psychiatrist Dr Oleh Kay and Clinical Psychologist and Neuropsychologist Dr Marjorie Collins are the owners of PsychPlace in Scarborough Western Australia.
+Psychiatrist Dr. Oleh Kay and Clinical Psychologist and Neuropsychologist Dr. Marjorie Collins are the owners of PsychPlace in Scarborough Western Australia.
 The couple took up telehealth at the beginning of the pandemic and even though they had no prior experience, they quickly became adept at managing the telehealth processes.
-Some of their patients were travelling over 1800 km to see them, so offering video consultations was a welcome addition to their practice.
+Some of their patients were traveling over 1800 km to see them, so offering video consultations was a welcome addition to their practice.
 Not only could they continue offering healthcare services safely, but they also drastically reduced travel time for many patients.